stevenlai1688/Project-Request-Form/README.md

 Furthermore, I incorporated Azure AD service By modifying appsetting.json and Startup.cs in order to utilize OAuth2.0 to Authenticate users using microsoft's login service.

+Additionally, I created an Email Service that sends email using Smtp and MailAddress configuration in the appsetting to direct user-created project request entry to our email folders.

 This project written is primarily in C# and C#html (Razor).